Ray Anthony: Music

 In 1953, Anthony and his orchestra were featured when Helen O'Connell and Bob Eberly headlined a summer replacement program for Perry Como's CBS television show.

 From 1953 to 1954, Anthony was musical director of the television series TV's Top Tunes.
 In 1957, Anthony and his orchestra recorded the music score for the film This Could Be The Night, with vocals performed by Julie Wilson.

 He continued his musical career and had another hit record with the jazzy drumming theme from the Peter Gunn private detective series featuring Craig Stevens, which reached No. 8 on the Billboard Hot 100 pop chart with its popularity enduring for decades.
-The B-side of this single hit "Peter Gun theme" also contains the Norwegian song "Tango for Two" written by Bjarne Amdahl and Alf Prøysen.
 Among the Anthony band's pianists was Allen "Puddler" Harris, a native of Franklin Parish, in Louisiana, who had been a member of the original rock singer Ricky Nelson's band, and Kellie Greene, who also played the vibraphone.

 In the early 1980s, Anthony formed Big Band '80s, with other members of the band including Buddy Rich, Harry James, Les Brown, and Alvino Rey.
-His later works tended to break away from the big-band jazz style of his earlier days, ranging from MOR and lounge music to blues, film and television themes.
+His later works tended to break away from the big-band jazz style, ranging from MOR and lounge music to blues, film and television themes.Anthony also made tv appearances and recordings as a vocalist.

 Acting

-Ray began his acting in the mid 1950s, and trained with the likes of Estelle Harman and Sanford Meisner.
+Anthony began his acting in the mid 1950s, and trained with the likes of Estelle Harman and Sanford Meisner.

 Anthony appeared as himself with his orchestra in the 1955 film Daddy Long Legs starring Fred Astaire and Leslie Caron.
 Anthony began expanding his acting career.
+Anthony and his band appeared in the movie The Girl Can't Help It (1956).
 In 1956–57, he starred in a short-lived television variety show, The Ray Anthony Show.
-He appeared in several films during the late 1950s, including The Five Pennies (in which he portrayed Jimmy Dorsey), and alongside Van Doren in the moves High School Confidential (1958) (as "Bix"), The Beat Generation and Girls Town (both 1959).
+He appeared in several films during the late 1950s, including The Five Pennies (in which he portrayed Jimmy Dorsey), and alongside Mamie Van Doren in High School Confidential!
+(1958) (as "Bix"), The Beat Generation and Girls Town (both 1959).
 During the 1959–60 television season, he guest-starred in the episode "Operation Ramrod" of star David Hedison's espionage series Five Fingers on NBC.
-Anthony and his band appeared in the movie The Girl Can't Help It (1956).